Mitochondrion: Inner membrane

 It contains more than 151 different polypeptides, and has a very high protein-to-phospholipid ratio (more than 3:1 by weight, which is about 1 protein for 15 phospholipids).
 The inner membrane is home to around 1/5 of the total protein in a mitochondrion.
 Additionally, the inner membrane is rich in an unusual phospholipid, cardiolipin.
 This phospholipid was originally discovered in cow hearts in 1942, and is usually characteristic of mitochondrial and bacterial plasma membranes.
 Cardiolipin contains four fatty acids rather than two, and may help to make the inner membrane impermeable, and its disruption can lead to multiple clinical disorders including neurological disorders and cancer.
 Unlike the outer membrane, the inner membrane does not contain porins, and is highly impermeable to all molecules.
 Almost all ions and molecules require special membrane transporters to enter or exit the matrix.
 Proteins are ferried into the matrix via the translocase of the inner membrane (TIM) complex or via OXA1L.
 In addition, there is a membrane potential across the inner membrane, formed by the action of the enzymes of the electron transport chain.
 Inner membrane fusion is mediated by the inner membrane protein OPA1.

 Cristae

 The inner mitochondrial membrane is compartmentalized into numerous folds called cristae, which expand the surface area of the inner mitochondrial membrane, enhancing its ability to produce ATP.
-For typical liver mitochondria, the area of the inner membrane is about five times as large as the outer membrane.
+For typical liver mitochondria, the area of the inner membrane is about five times as large as that of the outer membrane.
 This ratio is variable and mitochondria from cells that have a greater demand for ATP, such as muscle cells, contain even more cristae.
 Mitochondria within the same cell can have substantially different crista-density, with the ones that are required to produce more energy having much more crista-membrane surface.
 These folds are studded with small round bodies known as F_{1} particles or oxysomes.